• Skip to primary navigation

 Behavior

-Pharaoh ants are omnivores and feed on a wide range of foods but are particularly drawn to sweet foods such as syrups, fruit, juice, sugar, and spilled soda pop.
+These ants are omnivores and feed on a wide range of foods, but Pharaoh ants prefer sweet foods such as syrups, fruit, juice, sugar, and spilled soda pop.
 They are also drawn to protein sources like meat and will eat dead insects.
 Carbohydrates are also on the menu.

 Because they are so tiny, Pharaoh ants are difficult to spot by themselves.
-Often, they are not noticed until they have established a trail, when multiple ants can be seen following the same path toward a source of food or water.
+Often, a Pharaoh ant infestation is not noticed until they have established a trail, when multiple ants can be seen following the same path toward a source of food or water.
 These trails can provide clues as to the location of the colony.

 Pharaoh ants, like many ant species, practice a well-defined division of labor.
 Some ants forage for food outside the nest, while others stay back to take care of the young and the queens.
 Pharaoh ants are polygynous, meaning that a single colony will have multiple reproductive queens.
 This has important implications for the control of this species.